Marriage in the Church of Jesus Christ of Latter-day Saints: Same-sex marriage

 Beginning in the mid-1990s, the LDS Church began to focus its attention on the issue of same-sex marriages.
 It officially endorsed a federal amendment to the United States Constitution as well as Utah Constitutional Amendment 3 banning any marriages not between one man and one woman.
 It opposed same-sex marriage in Hawaii and California and urged its members to donate time and money towards the initiative.
 In California, church members accounted for 80 to 90 percent of volunteers who campaigned door-to-door and as much as half of the nearly $40 million raised during the campaign on Proposition 8.
 Members who did not support the church's position could be subject to church discipline, depending on circumstances and the judgement of local leadership.
 In reference to church involvement with legislation around LGBT people and marriage the apostle M. Russell Ballard has said the church is "locked in" if anything interferes with the principle of marriage being between a man and a woman, and stated that a very careful evaluation is made to determine what action is appropriate.

 Marriage statistics for Latter-day Saints

 In 2008 the American Religious Identification Survey reported: "Mormons have the highest proportions of currently married adults, and lowest divorce rates reflecting the emphasis on family values in this tradition ....
 Commitment to 'traditional or normative family values' is measured by creating a combined index of the proportions divorced and cohabiting, whereby those traditions that score lowest are the most familial.
-The tradition with the lowest percentages on this index are Mormons (11%)".
+The tradition with the lowest percentages on this index is Mormons (11%)".